 - 1. Stop all Websense components that are running off the appliance.
-For example, stop Log Server, Sync Service, Linking Service, transparent ID agents, TRITON - Web Security, and all components on an integrated Data Security Management Server. - 2.
+For example, stop Log Server, transparent ID agents, and TRITON Web Security. - 2.
 From any appliance in the network, select Administration > Backup Utility. - 3.
 Click the Restore tab. - 4.
-For restore mode, select Restore full configuration. - 5.
+For the Restore mode pane, select Full Appliance Configuration. - 5.
 Select a radio button to indicate where the full backup file is stored, on the appliance or elsewhere. - Restore from a backup stored elsewhere.
 Browse to and select the backup file you want.
-Click Upload to initiate the upload of the selected backup and verify version compatibility.
+Click Restore Policies to initiate the upload of the selected backup and verify version compatibility.
 When the upload is complete, a popup window appears with details of the selected backup file.